christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 `\routers`, `\services`, `\models`, `\modules` and `\templates` are the *main directories* where most of Forgejo's Go code lives.
 As we can see, there are three layers.
-Firstly, code in the bottom layers may only access packages inside their respective main directory.
+Firstly, all code may access packages inside their respective main directory.
+The code in the bottom layer, however, don't have access to anything else.
 So for example, code in `\modules` may not access the Forgejo-specific database models defined in `\models`.
 (The Go compiler doesn't enforce this, code reviewers do.)
 Packages in `\modules` could theoretically be used as a library outside of Forgejo.
-Secondly, the `\services` module may access both `\models` and `\modules` but not the `\routers` above.
+Secondly, the `\services` module may access other `\services` and both `\models` and `\modules` but not the `\routers` above.
 Finally, the `\routers` code may use everything below it.<br />
 There are other main directories that we don't care about.
 Furthermore, I've only drawn example packages, files and structs inside the main directories.